 The Reiki Power Symbol – “Choku Rei”

-The Reiki Power Symbol – "Choku Rei" This power symbol is likened to a power switch that can be used for a wide array of purposes.
+This power symbol is likened to a power switch that can be used for various purposes.
 Basically, though, the Reiki means that one’s intention always rules over what happens.
-The Reiki can focus on providing power or energy to specific parts of the body.
-At times, one can use it as a light power switch to increase one’s healing powers
+The Reiki can focus on providing power or energy to specific body parts.
+At times, one can use it as a light power switch to increase one’s healing powers. |

 The Lion

-The Lion In the ancient world, the Lion is not merely a symbol of power.
-It also indicates bravery and ferocity which typifies the animal kingdom’s so-called “king of the beasts”.
-Traditionally seen as symbols in flags, heraldic shields, and banners in Medieval Europe, this power symbol is now used to signify other things.
+The Lion is not merely a symbol of power in the ancient world.
+It also indicates bravery and ferocity, which typifies the animal kingdom’s so-called “king of the beasts”.
+Traditionally seen as symbols in flags, heraldic shields, and banners in Medieval Europe, this power symbol is now used to signify other things. |

 The Arrow

 The Arrow is known to be a symbol of power since ancient times.
 But aside from manifesting power, this symbol also shows swiftness and knowledge.
-The Arrow at times is also used by the Greek goddess Artemis and the Greek god Apollo who were both known as hunters.
-The Arrow is also famous as a significant symbol used by Greek god Eros, Roman god Cupid, and the Hindu god the Kama – all are known as gods of sexual attraction.
-In the Native American Culture, they also have sacred medicine arrows that symbolize the power of men.
-Arrow
+The Arrow, at times, is also used by the Greek goddess Artemis and the Greek god Apollo, who were both known as hunters.
+The Arrow is also famous as a significant symbol used by the Greek god Eros, the Roman god Cupid, and the Hindu god Kama – all are known as gods of sexual attraction.
+In the Native American culture, there are also sacred medicine arrows that symbolize the power of men. |

 The Circle

-Circle Some of the most common characteristics that the Circle is known for are unity, infinity, and wholeness.
-But then this ancient symbol also means female power.
-As such, it signifies the force or spirit innate in every woman.
+Some of the most common characteristics that the Circle is known for are unity, infinity, and wholeness.
+But then, this ancient symbol also means female power.
+As such, it signifies the force or spirit innate in every woman. |

 The Dragon

 Regarded as a monster in mythology, the Dragon is often connected with other animals like lions, serpents, birds, and lizards.
 The only difference it has with these animals is the fact that it breathes fire.
-People in Medieval Europe regard it as more of a symbol of evilness and danger.
+Medieval European people regard it as more of a symbol of evilness and danger.
 In the Bible, the Dragon is equivalent to Satan.
-But in Eastern Asia, the Dragon is considered as the source of power and strength to fight hostility.
-Dragon
+But in Eastern Asia, the Dragon is considered as the source of power and strength to fight hostility. |

 The Italian Horn